sorribes22/laravel-phpipam/README.md

 ```

 ## Available methods
 All api calls are **wrapped** by the controllers into Models, [Collections](https://laravel.com/docs/collections) or simple data types.

-If you want to **get the response content without wrapping** you can use the same command adding "Raw" as suffix. ex. `PhpIPAM::addressRaw($address)`.
+(Pending:) If you want to **get the response content without wrapping** you can use the same command adding "Raw" as suffix. ex. `PhpIPAM::addressRaw($address)`.
 That will return you an associative array with the response content.

 The model methods will call Global methods;
 ### Section